McKay correspondence over non algebraically closed fields: The finite subgroup schemes of : representations and graphs

-\begin{prop} For finite subgroup schemes $G$ of $\SL(2,K)$ it is $m(W_j,L/K)=1$ for every irreducible representation $W_j$ of $G$.
-It follows that $W_j$ decomposes over $L$ into a direct sum $(W_j)_L\cong\bigoplus_iV_i$ of $\gamma$-conjugate irreducible representations $V_i$ of $G_L$ nonisomorphic to each other. \end{prop} \begin{proof} We may assume $L$ algebraically closed.
-Further we may assume that $G$ is not cyclic.\\ The natural $2$-dimensional representation $W$ given by inclusion $G\subset\SL(2,K)$ does satisfy $m(W,L/K)=1$ because it is irreducible over $L$.\\ Following the discussion below without using this proposition one obtains the graphs in section 4.4 without multiplicities of vertices and edges but one knows which vertices over the algebraic closure may form a vertex over $K$ and which vertices are connected.
-Argue that if an irreducible representation $W_i$ satisfies $m(W_i,L/K)=1$ then any irreducible $W_j$ connected to $W_i$ in the representation graph has to satisfy this property as well. \end{proof}
+Following the discussion below without using this proposition one obtains the graphs in section 4.4 without multiplicities of vertices and edges but one knows which vertices over the algebraic closure may form a vertex over $K$ and which vertices are connected.
+Argue that if an irreducible representation $W_i$ satisfies $m(W_i,L/K)=1$, then any irreducible $W_j$ connected to $W_i$ in the representation graph has to satisfy this property as well. \end{proof}

-There is a morphism of graphs $\graph(G_L,W_L)\to\graph(G,W)$ (resp. of the nonextended graphs, the following applies to them as well): For $W_j$ an irreducible representation of $G$ the base extension $(W_j)_L$ is a sum $(W_j)_L=\bigoplus_{i}V_i$ of irreducible representations of $G_L$ nonisomorphic to each other by proposition \ref{prop:m}.
+There is a morphism of graphs $\graph(G_L,W_L)\to\graph(G,W)$ (resp.\ of the nonextended graphs, the following applies to them as well).
+For $W_j$ an irreducible representation of $G$ the base extension $(W_j)_L$ is a sum $(W_j)_L=\bigoplus_{i}V_i$ of irreducible representations of $G_L$ nonisomorphic to each other by proposition \ref{prop:m}.
 The morphism $\graph(G_L,W_L)\to\graph(G,W)$ maps components of $(W_j)_L$ to $W_j$, thereby their multiplicities are added.
 Further, for irreducible representations $W_j,W_{j'}$ of $G$ there is a bijection between the set of edges between $W_j$ and $W_{j'}$ and the union of the sets of edges between the irreducible components of $(W_j)_L$ and $(W_{j'})_L$, again using proposition \ref{prop:m} $(W_j)_L$ and $(W_{j'})_L$ are sums $(W_j)_L=\bigoplus_{i}V_i$, $(W_{j'})_L=\bigoplus_{i'}V_{i'}$ of irreducible representations of $G_L$ nonisomorphic to each other and one has

-$\Gamma$ operates on $\graph(G_L,W_L)$ by graph automorphisms: Irreducible representations are mapped to conjugate representations and equivariant homomorphisms to the conjugate homomorphisms.
+The Galois group $\Gamma$ operates on $\graph(G_L,W_L)$ by graph automorphisms.
+Irreducible representations are mapped to conjugate representations and equivariant homomorphisms to the conjugate homomorphisms.
 The vertices of $\graph(G,W)$ correspond to $\Gamma$-orbits of vertices of $\graph(G_L,W_L)$ by corollary \ref{cor:irredrep}.

 \begin{prop} The (extended) representation graph of $G$ arises by identifying the elements of $\Gamma$-orbits of vertices of the (extended) representation graph of $G_L$, adding multiplicities.
 The edges between vertices $W_j$ and $W_{j'}$ are in bijection with the edges between the isomorphism classes of irreducible components of $(W_j)_L$ and $(W_{j'})_L$. \end{prop}